 How to protect your privacy for anonymous blogging

 This is the burning question of this post.
 If you purchase a “Domain Privacy” along with the domain name, then your name will be replaced by the company name that will protect your privacy.
-For example, our website’s registrant organization is Privacy Protection Service INC. If you plan on anonymous blogging and use a self-hosted site with a domain name you prefer, it is essential to purchase a domain privacy plan.
+If you plan on anonymous blogging and use a self-hosted site with a domain name you prefer, it is essential to purchase a domain privacy plan.
 Cost of domain privacy plans may vary from $10 to $20 per year.
 Ours is just $10 per year.

 Subscribe to receive notifications on our new posts.